n3-n2-n1/recount/DEPLOYMENT.md

 ## 📝 Post-Deployment Checklist

-- [ ] Backend is running on Railway
+- [ ] Backend is running on Render
 - [ ] Frontend is running on Vercel
 - [ ] MongoDB is connected
 - [ ] CORS is configured correctly